hellocodelinux/plugins_icy_draw/README.md

   - Converts all uppercase letters (A-Z) to lowercase (a-z).
 Useful for standardizing text to lowercase.

 - **barcode_pattern.lua**
-  - Generates a barcode-like pattern using half-block characters (`▌`, `▐`) and spaces.
+  - Generates a barcode-like pattern using half-block characters (`▌`, `▐`).
   Creates realistic-looking barcode effects.

 ## 🔧 Usage
 These plugins work in two modes: